 Some of the questions we’ll look to answer for the year ahead:

 - What are the top priorities and challenges for 2021?

-- What are the lasting impacts of COVID-19 on the staffing and recruitment industry?
+- What are the lasting impacts of COVID-19 on the recruitment industry?

 - How are firms attracting and retains clients in the current landscape?

 - What technologies and approaches are firms using to grow their businesses?

 We’ll use your responses to surface some of the most significant insights and trends for the coming year so you can see what firms like yours are focusing on in 2021, global and local trends to be aware of, opportunities your firm can leverage to grow your business, and more.

 You can access all of our original research—including new reports that we add throughout the year at our Global Recruitment Insights & Data (GRID) site.
 Here are some trends to consider heading into 2021, from our COVID-19 Impact Survey of 900+ recruitment professionals.

 Year-after-year, the top priority and the top challenge for recruitment professionals remained the same.
 Respondents voted candidate engagement as their number one priority and the talent shortage as their top obstacle for five straight years, including 2020.
 But then COVID-19 changed everything.